Skip to Content

 Compensation

-Students will receive $7,500 plus 4% vacation for 13 weeks of work, paid bi-weekly as per the University pay schedule.
+Students will receive $9,400 plus 4% vacation for 13 weeks of work (normally 35 hours/week), paid bi-weekly as per the University pay schedule.
 It is important to be aware that standard employment deductions will be subtracted from each pay period.

 Students are responsible for finding a Sprott faculty member with whom to work.
 The student’s role is to provide general assistance to the supervisor while working on a specific research project (can be an existing project or a new project determined by the faculty supervisor).

-We anticipate that the Sprott 2025 research positions will be in-person or hybrid.
+We anticipate that the Sprott 2026 research positions are to be in person or hybrid this summer.
 Therefore, expected duties, research methodologies and timelines must reflect this research environment.

 Standards of work should be set, outlining the responsibilities of the supervisor and the student.
 It will be expected that students share their internship experience with other students through social media, Sprott websites and other internal and/or external research communications as deemed appropriate.